MMorafah/homepage/_pages/about.md

 I previously received a M.S. in Electrical and Computer Engineering at UCSD in 2021, and a B.S. in Electrical Engineering at Tehran Polytechnique.

-I also enjoyed working as machine learning research intern in [Tesla Autopilot](https://www.tesla.com/autopilot).
+I also enjoyed working as machine learning research intern at [Tesla Autopilot](https://www.tesla.com/autopilot).